-Stalbridge Quarries is a supplier of building stone, dry stone walling, garden walling, and paving, all of which is a type of Cotswold stone from its artisan stone quarry on the Somerset and Dorset border.
+Stalbridge Quarries is a supplier of hand crafted building stone, dry stone walling, garden walling, and paving, all of which is a type of Cotswold stone from its artisan stone quarry on the Somerset and Dorset border.

 This beautiful and highly durable natural stone is called Forest Marble, and is a much sort after Cotswold stone and has been quarried in the West Country and the Cotswolds for hundreds of years for its building qualities.
 Whether the stone is used for building houses or landscaping gardens, it will add a heavenly natural colour and texture of idyllic country houses and villages.
 In the past the stone was only used in Gloucestershire, Oxfordshire, Wiltshire, Somerset and Dorset, but today we export this heavenly stone throughout the UK.